cs684-umass/proj-group-09/assignment-1/README_AI_Recruiting_Privacy_Analysis.md

 - Privacy risks in AI recruiting require proactive mitigation strategies
 - Regular privacy auditing should be standard practice for production ML systems

+## AI Disclosure

+* Training data extraction code skeleton was generated using AI and was then modified according to our project use case.
+* Boiler plate code to generate plots and staistics were AI Generated
+* analyze_attack_strength_vs_reconstruction_mismatch function structure was AI Generated to undestand the relation and then modified according to the use case and some reccommendations was taken from stackoverflow
+* For some bug fixes AI was used (don't have an exact code fix)